Here are some frequently asked questions about accessibility on CTA:

 Are CTA’s train stations accessible to people with mobility impairments?

-Today, 94 of CTA’s 145 stations (65%) are accessible by ADA-compliant elevators or ramps.
+Today, 100 of CTA’s 145 stations (69%) are accessible by ADA-compliant elevators or ramps.
 All stations have gap fillers to bridge the space between the platform and the rail car.
-In addition, rail stations have customer assistants available at many hours to assist customers with disabilities.
+In addition, all rail stations have customer assistants available during all service hours to assist customers with disabilities.

 Are there discounted fares available for people with disabilities?